SSO with SAML

 When auto-provisioning is **OFF:**

-• Users who are not invited via the OX Members page receive the Read Only role by default.
+* Users who are not invited using the OX Members page receive the **Read Only** role by default.
+You can change this setting and define any other role as default.
+See [Roles](/admin-settings/roles.md).

 If you are new to SAML 2.0, check out the article [Connect Your App to SAML Identity Providers](https://auth0.com/docs/authenticate/identity-providers/enterprise-identity-providers/saml).